- Rational Approaches to Healing

 Dr Hamer made extensive use of metaphors in explaining the stressors by using our language idioms – which is also rich in metaphors relating to the body.

-Our language often betrays what our ‘morsel’ is when we say things like, “I don’t get it”, or “get over it”, “..handle it”, “…let it go”, “…get past it”, etc. The ‘it’ is your morsel, and, where you are stuck in your processing of that ‘it’ helps determine where your tissues are being affected.
+Our language often shows where our ‘morsel’ is when we say things like, “I don’t get it”, or “can’t get over it”, “..handle it”, “…let it go”, “…get past it”, etc. The ‘it’ is your morsel, and, where you are stuck in your processing of that ‘it’ helps determine where your tissues are being affected.
 There is usually anger associated with this inability which Dr Hamer calls indigestible anger.
 The remedy that GNM offers is life counseling to help you to come to terms with your morsel and so your body can begin the healing process.

 The ‘soiled’ conflict would be a perception of being defiled – touched by something that dirtied or tarnished you.
 The mesoderm tissues are affected by ‘attack’ and ‘soiled’ conflicts.